valor4labor/single-file-agents/codebase-architectures/atomic-composable-architecture/README.md

 ## Explanation

 - **Atom**: Bottom-level reusable components that must remain general-purpose and independent.
-Atoms can only depend on other atoms, not molecules or organisms.
+In a unrestricted codebase design: Atoms can only depend on other atoms.
+In a stricter version: Atoms can only depend on other atoms, not molecules or organisms.
 - **Molecule**: Compose atoms to build concrete functionality.
 Molecules can depend on multiple atoms, enabling reuse and rapid feature composition.
 - **Organism**: The highest level, combining molecules to create user-facing APIs or interfaces.

 ## Benefits

-- Maximizes code reuse and composability; reduces duplication and accelerates feature development.
+- Maximizes code reuse and composability; **reduces duplication** and accelerates feature development.
 - Clear hierarchical structure makes it easy to reason about what building blocks are available.
 - Promotes small, focused, and easily understandable code units.